Adobe-Marketing-Cloud/marketing-cloud-javascript-sdk/README.md

 });
 ```

-Generate the auth headers to call the APIs using the `Wsse` object and `generateAuth` method:
+Generate the auth headers to call the APIs using the `Wsse` object and `generateAuth` method (jQuery not required):

 ```javascript
 /* requires wsse.js only */